vickmuir/Backup/evault-exchange-plugin.md

 10. When installed, check to ensure that both services are enabled and running.
 11. If WebCC is able to access/view the database, then the installation was successful.

-## User guide
+## Downloading the user guide

 Connect to the {{site.data.keyword.BluSoftlayer_full}} network with {{site.data.keyword.BluVPN}} so that you can download the EVault Agent v8.0 for Microsoft Windows (64-bit) - Exchange plug-in Guide.pdf from [Downloadable EVault Documentation](http://downloads.service.softlayer.com/evault/Documentation/){:new_window}.
-This guide describes how to back up and restore Microsoft Exchange databases by using the Exchange plug-in.
-This guide also describes how to share a DR backup safeset.
-This action allows you to restore specific mailboxes, messages, or other objects to a .pst file by using the Granular Restore for Microsoft Exchange application.
+The guide describes how to back up and restore Microsoft Exchange databases by using the Exchange plug-in.
+The guide also describes how to share a DR backup safeset.
+With a DR backup safeset, you can restore specific mailboxes, messages, or other objects to a .pst file by using the Granular Restore for Microsoft Exchange application.